The Importance of Behavioral Health Screenings

 - Avoiding the use of alcohol, drugs, tobacco and other substances that can lead to abuse

-If there is a need for further assessment in the area of behavioral health, your provider can offer the necessary behavioral health services or help refer you to another behavioral health specialist in your network.
+If there is a need for further assessment in the area of behavioral health, your provider can offer the necessary behavioral health services or help refer you to a behavioral health specialist in your network.

 Your provider is eager to help and find ways to keep your child on track and healthy for life.